Cubified/ntwm/README.md

 - Add "nwin" and "pwin" commands in config.h (for cycling through windows)
 - Add bottomstack tiling mode
+- Add support for changing the tiling mode only on the currently focused monitor
 - Add comments
 - Move from -Os to -O3 optimization (makes very little difference)